 At that time Hackney was a well-to-do area as well as being a centre for the rag trade.
 There were garment shops, clothing companies, factories and small units all along the road.
 Most products were manufactured locally and then supplied to the big shops and manufacturers in the West End.
 William Gee’s business soon started to expand and moved across the road to larger premises at 520 Kingsland Road.
 His sons, Sidney and Alfred, built up the business and merged with David Graham who had his own business in Commercial Street in the East End.

 As a child I remember there was almost a Dickensian atmosphere, clerks sat on high stools working with big ledgers.
 There were seventy to eighty people working here and all the floors were occupied with separate departments for zips, sewing threads, haberdashery, buttons, and linings.
 There’d be ten or twelve ladies upstairs making covered buttons – it was like a bingo session.
 People left school at fifteen and were here all their working lives.
 It was a career for life and many couples and families worked here.

-I worked here as a student in the summer holidays and my father (pictured above, right) asked me if I could help out.
+I worked here as a student in the summer holidays and my father (Adam’s grandfather, pictured above right) asked me if I could help out.
 I’ve been here full time since 1988.
 It hasn’t changed an awful lot since I remember it as a child.
 We thought about modernising it and making the shop self service like a supermarket but people come in and say ‘don’t change it’.
-They’ll say ’my grandma used to send me in here for buttons, and we like it as it is’.
+They’ll say ‘my grandma used to send me in here for buttons, and we like it as it is’.
 So we’ve kept it in its old style; there have always been two long benches for serving at the side of the shop and despite its old fashioned style (or maybe because of it) it has a certain charm.